weleoka/ardeidae/README.md

 * AllowAll (not recommended) this will allow users to connect from any origin.

-For more complete documentation, see the [Documentation Wiki](http://www.student.bth.se/~kawe14/javascript/kmom10/docs/index.php).

 ### Current Features:
 General functinality:

 * Server config file.
 * Message logging.
 * Private messaging to single or multiple peers but remaining in public room.